Dr Karl Kruszelnicki is an Australian TV scientist who wrote about the Hindenburg in his book Great Mythconceptions: The Science Behind the Myths.

 At the end of this post is a speculation about why Dr. Karl might publish such nonsense.

-(Dr. Karl’s article is reprinted in its entirety in the interest of clarity and to be fair to Dr. Karl, to make clear that none of his words are being presented out of context.)
+The following is the complete text of Dr. Karl’s article, which is also available here.
+Dr. Karl’s article is reprinted in its entirety in the interest of clarity and to be fair to Dr. Karl, to make clear that none of his words are being presented out of context.

 After each quotation from Dr. Karl (in plain text), the truth is in blue italics.